rjsf-team/react-jsonschema-form/README.md

 ### Field templates

-To take control over the inner organization of each field (each form row), you can use a generic *field template*.
+To take control over the inner organization of each field (each form row), you can define a custom *field template*.

-A custom field template is a React stateless component being passed properties so you can structure your form row as you like:
+A field template is basically a React stateless component being passed field-related props so you can structure your form row as you like:

 ```jsx
 function CustomFieldTemplate(props) {